Photographer: John Cairns

 - Course co-organiser for the FMRIB Graduate Programme

-My current research aims to improve our understanding of functional connectivity networks and underlying dynamic fluctuations.
-I work primarily on data from the Human Connectome Project and adopt cutting edge analysis techniques in order to improve our definition of well-known functional connectivity networks, characterise their spatial and temporal dynamics, and develop an understanding of their role in cognition, behaviour and disease.
+Currently, my research primarily uses data from the Human Connectome Project and UK Biobank.
+In my research, I adopt cutting edge analysis techniques in order to improve our definition of well-known functional connectivity networks, characterise their spatial and temporal dynamics, and develop an understanding of their role in cognition, behaviour and disease.